FourierFlows/GeophysicalFlows.jl/docs/src/contributing.md

 ## Reporting a bug

-The easiest way to get involved is to report issues you encounter when using Oceananigans or by requesting something you think is missing.
+The easiest way to get involved is to report issues you encounter when using GeophysicalFlows.jl or by requesting something you think is missing.

-* Head over to the [issues](https://github.com/CLiMA/Oceananigans.jl/issues) page.
+* Head over to the [issues](https://github.com/FourierFlows/GeophysicalFlows.jl/issues) page.
 * Search to see if your issue already exists or has even been solved previously.
 * If you indeed have a new issue or request, click the "New Issue" button.
 * Please be as specific as possible.
 Include the version of the code you were using, as